jgithubs/jsplayarea/README.md

 #### Set up the physical connections.
   * Connect primary connections, excluding the power (the USB Power cable).
+    * Ignore the case, it is not required.
+    * The [RFID hardware](hw-rfid-rc522.md) is not shown.
-    * The mouse is not required since this is headless.
+    * The mouse is not required since the image is headless.
-    * Exclude the USB power until the RFID hardware is connected.
-    * The HDMI is connected to a HDMI monitor with speakers.
+    * The HDMI is connected to a [HDMI monitor](hw-audio-hdmi.md) with speakers.
-    * The SD card is expected to be [previously installed](hw-project.md).
+    * The SD card is expected to be [previously installed](hw-project.md) with an image.

 ![Raspberry Pi 2, Connection](img/PiConnection1.jpg)
   * Connect the [RFID hardware](hw-rfid-rc522.md).
+    * This is connected on the far left because if the [serial connection](hw-serial-connect.md) is used, it connects to the far right.
 ![RFID-RC522, Inverted to align with previous picture](img/RaspberryPi-RFID.png)
   * Connect the the power (via the usb cable).
     - Powering will cause the hardware to boot from the image written to the SD card.